Metric uniformization of morphisms of Berkovich curves: Introduction

 \subsubsection{The global profile function}

 To complete the combinatorial description of $f$, one should also show that the $\Gamma$-radii of the sets $N_{f,\ge d}$ depend piecewise monomially on $y\in\Gamma$.
 Equivalently, one should prove that the profile functions vary piecewise monomially.
 In fact, we solve a slightly more general problem.
-Since profile functions are compatible with extensions of skeletons, the radialization theorem implies that to any type 2 point $y$ there is assigned a profile function $\varphi_y$ which possesses the following geometric interpretation: if $l=[z,y]$ is a path starting at a rigid point and approaching $y$ from a general direction (i.e. from any but finitely many directions) then $\varphi_y=f|_l$.
-We prove that this family depends piecewise monomially on $y$ and extends to the set $Y^\hyp$ of all non-rigid points, see Theorem~\ref{extth}.
+Since profile functions are compatible with extensions of skeletons, the radialization theorem implies that to any type 2 point $y$ there is assigned a profile function $\varphi_y$ which possesses the following geometric interpretation: if $l=[z,y]$ is a path starting at a point of type 1 and approaching $y$ from a general direction (i.e. from any but finitely many directions) then $\varphi_y=f|_l$.
+We prove that this family depends piecewise monomially on $y$ and extends to the set $Y^\hyp$ of all points not of type 1, see Theorem~\ref{extth}.